ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lectures/lect04.md

 # Topics

+## Data and number representation
+* binary, hex, decimal
+* Representing characters: ASCII
+* Tools to examine data in files: hexdump
+* The data type of a variable determines its representation in memory AND the number of bits used to store each variable
+* passing parameters to main

 ## Hardware abstractions
 * The modern digital computer - stored program model and the Von Neumann architecture, why are we talking about architecture?
 * The hardware/software interface